Progress report for GNE18-182

 As alluded to above, there will be two sensors in each tree.
 A shorter sensor will measure sap flow at the shallower depths (0.5, 1.0, and 1.5 cm), and a longer sensor will monitor sap flow at deeper depths (2.5, 4.0, and 6.0 cm).
 These short sensors are widely used in our lab for sap flow data, and thus their design is well-developed.
 These longer sensors are not.
 An important component of sap flow sensors is the heater, which sends out a heat pulse every 15 min (the movement of this heat pulse throughout the tree is measured by temperature sensors and used to estimate sap flow).
 Heaters consist of a resistive nichrome wire to which voltage is applied.
 For longer sensors, which require longer heaters, it was important to ensure that the amount of heat generated per unit length of sensor was consistent with that of the shorter sensors to ensure that data from short and long sensors can be compared impartially.
 To accomplish this, a slightly lower voltage (8.3 V instead of 12.0 V) should be applied to short heaters, as long heaters are nearly 1.5 times longer than short heaters.
 An additional resistor of 23.1 Ω was installed in series with each short heater such that the nichrome portion of the heater (which provides the heat pulse) will receive 8.3 V instead of 12.0 V. Additionally, last year, we verified that sap flux density data from sap flow sensors were closely correlated with sap yield from standard maple tapping practices (r > 0.80; Moore, unpubl. data) and that the sensors performed well in the cold, demonstrating that sap flow sensors can be used during the dormant season to accurately predict sap yield.

 During the fall of 2018, 30 study trees (5 trees of each species) were identified in Lee, NH.
-The 6 species included in the study are American sycamore (Platanus occidentalis), shagbark hickory (Carya ovata), American basswood (Tilia americana), quaking aspen (Populus tremuloides), American beech (Fagus grandifolia), and American hophornbeam (Ostrya virginiana).
+The 6 species included in the study are London planetree (Platanus x acerifolia), shagbark hickory (Carya ovata), American basswood (Tilia americana), quaking aspen (Populus tremuloides), American beech (Fagus grandifolia), and American hophornbeam (Ostrya virginiana).
 Healthy trees with full live crowns and whose diameters at breast height are at least 20 cm (for hophornbeams, which do not grow very large, the minimum diameter is 12 cm) were selected.
-Sap flow sensors will be installed in these selected sample trees in Jan.
-2019.
+Sap flow sensors were installed in these selected sample trees in Jan. and Feb. of 2019 and were removed after buds broke in Mar. or Apr. of 2019.
+Sap flux densities were calculated from the data (Marshall, 1958).

 Burgess, S.S.O., M.A.
 Adams, N.C.
 Turner, C.R.
 Beverly, C.K.
 Ong, A.A.H.
 Khan, and T.M.
 Bleby.
 2001.
 An improved heat pulse method to measure low and reverse rates of sap flow in woody plants.
 Tree Physiol.
 21:589-598.